gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 - `Kubeconfig`: when using the `kubeconfig` procedure, he has to connect to the cluster with his credentials, generate a new service account for Teleport with the desired RBAC permissions and extract the service account token.
 With it, he must create a `kubeconfig` file with the cluster CA and API server.
 If the agent serves more than one cluster, he has to merge multiple `kubeconfig` files into a single [kubeconfig][kubeconfig] file.
 Finally, he must configure the `kubeconfig` location in Teleport config under `kubernetes_service.kubeconfig_file` and restart the service.

-Both processes described above are error-prone and can be tedious if the number of clusters to add to Teleport is high.
+Both processes are error-prone and can be tedious if the number of clusters to add to Teleport is high.

-This document describes the changes required for Teleport to identify the clusters based on regions and desired tags.
-If the filtering criteria matches, Teleport will automatically enroll the cluster.
-Once someone deletes an active Kubernetes cluster or the cluster longer satisfies the discovery conditions, Teleport will automatically remove it from its lists.
+This document describes the changes necessary for Teleport to identify clusters based on the desired regions and labels.
+If the filter criteria match, Teleport will automatically enroll the cluster.
+On the other hand, whenever someone deletes an active Kubernetes cluster or the cluster no longer meets the discovery conditions, Teleport will automatically remove the cluster from its lists.

 ## Scope